ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

 ### Customer package deployment

-Deploy the customer **SQL package** by following the instructions given [here]<hyperlink to NYtimes customer package> You should have a resource group created having SQL DB and ADF inside along with the couple of other resources.
+Deploy the customer **SQL package** by following the instructions given [here]<hyperlink to NYtimes customer package> You should have a resource group created having SQL DB and ADF inside along with a couple of other resources.

 ### Machine learning batch prediction model

-Goto azure portal and search for **Machine Learning**.
+Navigate to Azure portal and search for **Machine Learning**.
 It will open up the following template.
 Fill the template as given below.

 Provide the resource group name that has been created in the previous step.
-In this case it is **NewyorkTimes**
+In this case, it is **NewyorkTimes**

 ![Machine Learning workspace create](./images/ML-ws-create.png)